kubiks-inc/kubiks-cli/README.md

 ## 🛠️ How It Works

-1. **Instrument**: Kubiks automatically adds OpenTelemetry to your Next.js app
+1. **Configure**: Kubiks sets up OpenTelemetry environment variables for your Next.js app
 2. **Capture**: All HTTP requests, database queries, API calls, and logs are recorded
 3. **Store**: Data is stored locally in SQLite for fast querying
 4. **Expose**: MCP server provides structured access to all telemetry data